BeyondATC/BeyondATC_Wiki/docs/announcements/llm.md

 - **Context-aware responses**: The LLM processes situational data directly from BeyondATC’s 3D engine, ensuring it understands and reacts appropriately to the current environment.
 - **Flexible communication options**: Users can interact via voice, text, or a mix of both.
 An on-screen keyboard is now available for those who prefer typing.
 - **Enhanced realism**: The LLM’s responses are informed by the same rigorous structure that governs BeyondATC.
 The LLM is not involved in any decision making, it is primarily used for its speaking versatility.
 You will now be able to receive a response to any questions you ask and that is not falling into the flow of what it has been implemented.
-- **No additional costs**: This update will be included with your existing purchase of BeyondATC.
+- **No additional costs**: This update is included with your existing purchase of BeyondATC.
 There are no ongoing subscription fees.
-It will be first released to the experimental branch for our Supporters' users, but will be rolled out to everybody once it is stable, at no extra cost.

 ## FAQ